How your expenses and treatment are covered for a workplace injury and what to do if your employer gives you the run around

 Sometimes it’s cheaper for an insurance company to purchase a new home for you that is handicap accessible than modify your existing residence.
 But the law only requires changes to a vehicle, rather than purchasing a new vehicle.

-A. Some people are so badly injured at work that they cannot care for themselves.
-When that situation arises, your workplace injury benefits provide attendant care.
+Some people are so badly injured at work that they cannot care for themselves.
+When that situation arises, your Michigan workers’ comp medical benefits provide attendant care.
 With attendant care (also called nursing services), your employer or its insurance company must pay the cost of a professional nurse or a semiskilled attendant to help you with activities of daily living.
 This could include wound care, help with mobility, bathing, using the bathroom, eating, dressing and taking medications.

 You will usually need to have a prescription for attendant care written by your doctor to receive this benefit.